Kwasi-Asiedu/project-test/README.md

 ## How to run Jenkins
 To run the pipeline:

+1. **Configure Jenkins:** Use this link to download terraform onto your [jenkins server](https://developer.hashicorp.com/terraform/install?product_intent=terraform)
-1. **Configure Jenkins:** Ensure Jenkins is set up with the necessary plugins (e.g., Terraform, AWS steps).
+Ensure Jenkins is set up with the necessary plugins (e.g., Terraform, AWS steps).
 2. **Create a Pipeline Job:** Add the pipeline script(jenkinsfile) to the Pipeline job directly or choose the SCM option.
 Be sure to use a choice parameter and set to apply or destroy.
 3. **Trigger the Build:** Start the build process to execute the defined stages.